sophie-oldroyd/Social-Distancing-Monitor/README.md

 ##### `devSSD1331.*`
 Driver for the SSD1331 OLED display that allows characters to be created.
 Several function included are based on the driver found at `https://os.mbed.com/users/star297/code/ssd1331/file/4385fd242db0/ssd1331.cpp/` written by `Paul Staron`.
-Contains function `welcomemessage` to  display a welcome message on the OLED board when powered up.
-Contains function `printtoscreen` to display the distance, and temperature results from the device.
+Contains function `charactertoscreen` prints a character (either letter or number) to the screen.
 Contains function `clearscreen` to clear the display.

 ##### `gpio_pins.c`